 Read the Erasmus website thoroughly and research your options.
 For a list of partner universities on offer in your department, refer to the Partner List by Subject Area page.
 You can only study at a university listed under your department and with a subject link in the area of your degree.
 When making a decision about where to go, take into consideration what the language of tuition is, accommodation options, cost of living and courses on offer.
 You must be fairly fluent in the language of tuition – no beginners in the language.

-Speak to your Erasmus Departmental Co-ordinator (EDC) or Personal Academic Advisor (PAA) about the possibility of participating in the Erasmus exchange programme as part of your degree, especially if you are on a joint degree programme or you only want to go away for one semester.
+Speak to your Erasmus Departmental Co-ordinator (EDC) or academic advisor about the possibility of participating in the Erasmus exchange programme as part of your degree, especially if you are on a joint degree programme or you only want to go away for one semester.
 The IPO can tell you who your EDC is.
 Between you, you need to evaluate which partner university would best suit your academic requirements.
 As some degrees are accredited (such as LLB Law) it may be difficult for you to go abroad if you are on these courses.

 You must pass all your modules in the semester you make your application and (if applicable) in the semester before you leave for the host university.